Enable OSS Cluster API

 Active-Active databases

 Ensure the prerequisites have been configured.
-Then, use the crdb-cli
+Then, use the crdb-cli utility to enable the OSS Cluster API for Active-Active databases:

 $ crdb-cli crdb update --crdb-guid <GUID> --oss-cluster true